thenewnickyzz/koa-typescript-starter/README.md

 A simple boilerplate starter for developing server-side applications with koa and typescript.

-There is also a docker-compose file included that will spin-up a postgres container and a pgAdmin dashboard available on port 5000
+There is also a docker-compose file included that will spin-up a postgres container on port 5001 and a pgAdmin dashboard available on port 5000

 This repository is intended for learning and it should not be used in production.